gerrywong/Getting_and_Cleaning_Data/README.md

 gerrywong
 --------------------------------------------------

-The repo contains a file called "run_analysis.R" and a codebook called "CodeBook.md".
+The repo contains a file called "getdata.R", a file called "run_analysis.R" and a codebook called "CodeBook.md".

-The goal of the script is to tidy the data downloaded from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The goal of the script "getdata.R" is to  download data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and then unzip it to a "data" folder.

-First, download the zip file to the working directory of R/RStudio.

-Second, unzip the file to the working directory.

-Third, run the "run_analysis.R" script.
+Then run the "run_analysis.R" script to tidy the data.

 There will be a txt file called "Tidy_data.txt" which is the tidy data after calculated.